-Each summer more than 130 students spend the summer at Middlebury doing research in a faculty-mentored position.
+Each summer more than 150 students spend the summer with a Middlebury faculty in a mentored research position.

 A summer research assistant position with a faculty member is a mentored, educational experience which includes training and development opportunities.
 Students are paid a stipend and have access to discounted on-campus housing and dining.
-Most students have on-campus positions, with a small number of remote positions also available.
-The 2021 stipend rate is $510 per week for a 40-hour equivalent ($12.75 per hr).
+Most students have on-campus positions, with a smaller number of remote positions also available.
+The 2022 stipend rate is $540 per week for a 40-hour equivalent ($13.50 per hr).

 For a list of activities and more information see the on-campus summer research program.